denoland/std/type_decoders/README.md

 const errors = myObjectDecoder.decode(badInput); // will return `DecoderError[]`

-errors[0].message; // "invalid value for key \"payload\" > invalid value for key \"values\" > invalid array errors[0].location; // "payload.values"
+errors[0].message; // "invalid value for key \"payload\" > invalid value for key \"values\" > very bad array!" errors[0].location; // "payload.values"
 errors[0].path(); // ["payload", "values"]
-errors[0].child.message; // "invalid value for key \"values\" > invalid array" errors[0].child.child.message; // "invalid array"
+errors[0].child.message; // "invalid value for key \"values\" > very bad array!" errors[0].child.child.message; // "very bad array!"
 errors[0].child.child.child.message; // "must be a string"
 errors[0].child.child.child.child; // undefined
 ```

 For more control over your error messages, you can provide a `(error: DecoderError[]) => DecoderError[]` function as the `msg` option.

-If one or more `DecoderError` occur, the error will be passed to the provided `msg` function where you can either manipulate the errors or return new errors.
+If one or more `DecoderError` occur, the errors will be passed to the provided `msg` function where you can either manipulate the errors or return new errors.
 Your function must return at least one DecoderError.

 Example: